 Studying for her tourism qualifications takes place on the job.
 In fact, an important part of her training involves completing the ServiceIQ NZ Certificate in Tourism (Visitor Experience) Level 3.

 It’s an induction programme used by many of New Zealand’s leading tourism businesses to give staff essential introductory skills to work in tourism.
-And it’s compulsory training for all the team working at the Hobbiton Movie Set Tours.
+And it’s compulsory training for all the team working at Hobbiton Movie Set Tours.

 Almost one hundred staff have gained the qualification and others have gone on to advance their skills with ServiceIQ management programmes.